usuaero/MachUpX/How_To_Create_Input_Files.md

             "path" : (string, optional)
-                Path to file containing either a JSON object describing the airfoil using the above keys or tabulated data of airfoil coefficients as a function of angle of attack and Reynolds number (described in the following section).
+                Path to file containing either a JSON object describing the airfoil using the above keys or tabulated data of airfoil coefficients as a function of angle of attack and Reynolds number (described as part of the following key).

             "generate_database" : (bool, optional)
-                If you do not know the properties of the airfoil you would like to use, setting this to True will instruct MachUp to model the airfoil and automatically generate the required data.
+                If you do not know the properties of the airfoil you would like to use, setting this to 1 will instruct MachUp to model the airfoil and automatically generate the required data.
 This can be done one of two ways.
 If "<AIRFOIL_NAME>" is "NACA_" followed by 4 or 5 digits, MachUp will generate the geometry according to the NACA equations.
 Alternatively, "path" can be set to point to a text file containing a series of x-y points describing the geometry of the airfoil.
 This file should be formatted in two columns, separated by spaces, with the x-coordinate in the first column and the y-coordinate in the second column.
 The resulting data will be stored in a file named after the airfoil according to which "type" is specified.
-Defaults to False.
+Defaults to 0.

-        Any number of airfoils can be defined for the aircraft simply by repeating the above structure within the "airfoils" dict.
-MachUp pulls from these airfoil definitions as needed, depending on which airfoils are specified for the wings.

     "wing_segments" : (dict)
         Gives the lifting surfaces for the aircraft.
-Wings, stabilizers, fins, etc. are all treated the same in numerical lifting-line and so should be included here as wings.
+Wings, stabilizers, fins, etc. are all treated the same in numerical lifting-line and so should be included here as wing segments.
 MachUp is set up so the user can define complex geometries by attaching the ends of different wing segments together (for an example, see the /examples directory).
-Any number of wing segments can be defined by the user within this dict.
+The user can define any number of wing segments within this dict.

         "<WING_SEGMENT_NAME>" : (dict)